JasperFx/oakton/README.md

-# Oakton is being folded into the larger [JasperFx](https://github.com/jasperfx/jasperfx) project
+# Oakton has been folded into the larger [JasperFx](https://github.com/jasperfx/jasperfx) project and is now part of the `JasperFx` Nuget package.

 # Oakton